DLCV-Fall-2024/DLCV-Fall-2024-Final-2-404visionnotfound/README.md

 # How to prepare your training and inference?
-* Please create the environment and download the training pretrain model and inference checkpoint
+* Please create the environment and download the pretrained models for training and checkpoints for inference

 ## Execute
+### Warning: Your Linux machine must have CUDA version 12.1
 ### Create conda environment
 ```shell
 conda create -n ConceptConductor python=3.10 -y